pewpewshoot/Scumbag-sub-goal/README.md

 ![Showcase.](/showcases/obs.png)

 ## Customization
-Go to script.js and replace sub goal or follow goal with any tex of your liking
+Go to script.js and replace sub goal or follow goal with any text of your liking